 Even Mondays on vacation are hard to take...

-was on vacation, I felt obligated to go out and run my "errands" so I wouldn't have to deal them later in the week.
+When I woke up on Monday morning, I was really freaking tired.
+Even though I was on vacation, I felt obligated to go out and run my "errands" so I wouldn't have to deal them later in the week.

 First on my list - I had brought my silver Mont Blanc mechanical pencil with me in hopes of getting it repaired.
 I dropped it over a year ago, and bits and piece flew as it fell apart.
 I do a lot of my pencil sketches with it since it holds 0.7mm lead (not very common), so I was completely choked when I couldn't use it.